xdguido/express-react-template/README.md

 1. Register yourself with an email and password.
 Verify your account with the link the app send to your email. _Voila_, log in with your new account.
 2. Use Google, Github or Facebook whether to register or log in yourself.
+3. Build your app on top of this template.
+4. Protect your Express routes using the auth middleware provided.

 <!-- ROADMAP -->